Market

 Private credit strategies were once only available to the largest institutional investors.
 But increasing investor demand has spurred the development of new vehicles and solutions such that private credit – and its potential benefits - is now more accessible to a broader range of investors.

-1Source: Preqin Special Report: The Future of Alternatives in 2027 (published October 2022); Preqin Global Report, Private Debt 2024 (published December 2023).
+1Source: Preqin: Future of Alternatives 2029 (published September 2024); Preqin Global Report, Private Debt 2025 (published December 2024).
 There is no assurance that such events or projections will occur, and actual outcomes may be significantly different than those shown.

 ID 1779